-8. Utilities and Example Programs
+9. Utilities and Example Programs

 A number of general purpose utility applications are provided.
 These are fairly simple programs, and may easily be customized.
-Java utilities require Java 1.5 or higher.

-8.1. cMsgLogger
+9.1. cMsgLogger

 The cMsgLogger logs messages that match subject/type to the screen, a file, and/or a database.
 Similar functionality exists in the File domain, and in the LogFile and Queue subdomains: